askhl/ase/doc/tutorials/genetic_algorithm/ga_optimize.rst

 A Brief Overview of the Implementation
 ======================================

-The GA relies on the asedb module for tracking which structures have been found.
+The GA relies on the ase.db module for tracking which structures have been found.
 Before the GA optimization starts the user therefore needs to prepare this database and appropriate folders.
 This is done trough an initialization script as the one described in the next section.
-In this initialization the starting population is also generated and added to the database.
+In this initialization the starting population is generated and added to the database.

 After initialization the main script is run.
 This script defines